SOC 2 Report: Building Trust Through Compliance

 Different Types of Soc 2 Reports

-What does a SOC 2 report contain?
+What does a SOC 2 report include?

-Apart from general information on the audited organizations, SOC 2 reports are sought after for the auditor’s opinion on their assessment of the organization’s controls.
+Apart from general information on the audited organizations, SOC 2 reports are sought after for the auditor’s opinion on their independent assessment of the organization’s controls.
 It also comprises a description of the tests involved and recommendations to improve data security protocols where needed.
 You must select an AICPA-accredited CPA (firm or individual) to conduct your audit.

 SOC 2 reports can run into many pages and include the following sections: